 In 2009, there were concerns about the impending retirement of older SAS doctors but it seems that their roles were filled by younger colleagues.
 We must continue to attract new SAS anaesthetists to work in the NHS, from the UK and abroad.
+Consideration should be given to managing the job plan of aging SAS anaesthetists, especially with regard to their on-call commitment.6

-Recently, the SAS Committee at the College has been reinvigorated and now includes SAS representation from all four nations.
+The SAS Committee at the College has recently been reinvigorated and now includes SAS representation from all four UK nations.
 There is an SAS member on the Board of each devolved nation.
 The two elected SAS positions on Council are filled by Dr Kirstin May and Dr Lucy Williams.
 These individuals have seats on other College committees and represent the interests of SAS doctors as well as being involved in all aspects of College business; they and the College will draw on the wealth of data provided by this survey to promote the SAS agenda at all levels.
 Dr May also chairs the SAS Committee of the Academy of Medical Royal Colleges.